Mini-Batch Robustness Verification of Deep Neural Networks: : A Batch Verifier for Local Robustness

 \paragraph{MAB for batch sizes} We define an arm for every mini-batch size up to \texttt{MAX\_BATCH\_SIZE}, which is a hyper-parameter.
 After the MAB agent selects an arm $k$, \tool constructs a batch of up to that size and verifies it.
 We define the reward as the velocity of this batch.
 Recall that velocity is distance divided by time.
-We define a batch $B$'s distance as the number of inputs in $B$ whose $\epsilon$-balls were not analyzed separately (i.e., the inputs whose robustness state is updated in~\Cref{line::robust_b}).
-The batch's time equals the total runtime invested in proving the batch from layer $N_1$ to layer $N_{\ell}$ (for every $x\in B$ separately) plus the time of the batch verification.
-This time excludes the refinement time (i.e., the time spent to certify individual neighborhoods who failed during the batch verification), because it is independent of the batch effort, and we account for those failures in the distance calculation.
-Our MAB leverages the Thompson Sampling for MVTS, since in practice the batch velocity of every batch size is approximatively Gaussian-distributed. \Cref{fig::qq_plot_mab} shows a quantile-quantile plot demonstrating that the velocity distributions are close to Gaussian distributions, for different batch sizes, on an MNIST fully connected classifier with five hidden layers with 100 neurons each.
+We define a batch $B$'s distance as the number of inputs in $B$ whose $\epsilon$-balls are analyzed jointly (i.e., the inputs whose robustness state is updated in~\Cref{line::robust_b}).
+The batch's time is the total runtime invested in proving the batch, i.e., the bound computation for all $x\in B$ from layer $N_1$ to layer $N_{\ell}$, plus the time of the batch verification.
+This time excludes the refinement time (i.e., the time spent to certify individual $\epsilon$-balls who failed during the batch verification), because it is independent of the batch effort, and we account for those failures in the distance calculation.
+Our MAB leverages MVTS, since in practice the batch velocity of every batch size is approximately Gaussian-distributed. \Cref{fig::qq_plot_mab} shows a quantile-quantile plot demonstrating that the velocity distributions are close to Gaussian, for different batch sizes, on an MNIST fully connected classifier with five hidden layers of 100 neurons each.

 \paragraph{Unifying arms} The higher the number of arms, the longer it takes for MAB to converge to the arms' distributions.
 To expedite its convergence, we partition the arms into \emph{buckets}.
 Each bucket consists of values $\{i,\ldots, i+\texttt{BUCKET\_SIZE}-1\}$.
 If an arm is selected, the maximal value in the bucket is used as the predicted batch size.
 If a batch of size $k$ is verified, its velocity is used for updating the distribution of the arm containing this value $k\in \{i,\ldots,i+\texttt{BUCKET\_SIZE}-1\}$.
 For example, for $\texttt{MAX\_BATCH\_SIZE}= 8$ and $\texttt{BUCKET\_SIZE} = 2$, there are four arms: $\{1, 2\}, \{3, 4\}, \{5, 6\}, \{7, 8\}$.
-If MAB selects the arm $\{5, 6\}$, it recommends using batch size $6$.
+If MAB selects the arm $\{5, 6\}$, it recommends using a batch size of $6$.
 If after this recommendation, \tool builds a batch of size $3$, this batch's velocity is used to update the distribution of the arm $\{3,4\}$.